adrianyau/SQL-Final-Project/QA.md

 QA Process:
 Describe your QA process and include the SQL queries used to execute it.

-1. As the products' SKUs are identified as primary keys under the 'products' tables, it was joined with the 'all_sessions' table to cross-reference and see if products with legitimate SKUs are being sold.
+1. As the products' SKUs are identified as primary keys under the 'products' tables, it was joined with the 'all_sessions' table to cross-reference and see if there were valid products.

 ```sql
 SELECT p.sku, als.product_sku, p.name, als.v2_product_name, als.v2_product_category